terminalsin/skidfuscator-website-new/src/pricing/README.md

 ## Updates

-Updates may be purchased for 50% of the original price.
+Updates for 1 additional year may be purchased for 50% of the original price.
 Please contact `mastermind@artemis.ac` to receive an update link.

 ## Alternatives